SaiSoeSan/movieHub/README.md

 # MyFlix

-Movie Hub is a web application that allows users to browse, search, and view information about movies.
+MyFlixis a web application that allows users to browse, search, and view information about movies and add movies to their favorite list.
 It features a React-based frontend and an Express.js backend.

 ## Features